CABrouwers/telnet-engine/README.md

 ## Timing of execution

-The Engine queues commands (see Reference for exceptions) and processes them sequentially in the order received.
+Engine methods put commands in its FIFO  queue (see Reference for exceptions), and the Engine processes them sequentially in the order received.
 The Engine also waits until a request to the server is fulfilled before sending the next one.
-Code containing a succession of requests as in the previous example will execute without a problem; even is the program includes multiple sequences in different parts of the program.
+Code containing a succession of requests will execute from end to end without a problem; even is the program includes multiple sequences in different parts of the program.
 Each sequence will be executed from end to end uninterrupted.

 ```requestString() ``` as well as the most of Engine methods return Promises and execute Asynchronously